TN Tech Counseling Office

 Cookeville, TN 38505

 Please note the the office is closed when the University Offices are closed for holidays or inclement weather.

-When the University is Closed, the Counseling Center phones roll over to the TTU After Hours Suicide Prevention Hotline.
+When the University is Closed, the Counseling Center phones roll over to the TN Tech After Hours Suicide Prevention Hotline.

-The TTU Counseling Center operates within the Division of Student Affairs.
+The TN Tech Counseling Center operates within the Division of Student Affairs.
 We are located in the Roaden University Center Room 307.
-We offer a variety of services to Tennessee Tech students.
+We offer a variety of services to TN Tech students.
 Clinical services are provided by professional clinicians holding an active license in the State of Tennessee.
 Services available include: